 ASView offers operators a range of control modes, each suited to different types of mission and mission stages.
-This gives the operator the flexibility to execute basic remote control right up to fully autonomous mission planning utilising a single user interface.
+This gives the operator the flexibility to execute basic remote control right up to fully autonomous mission planning utilizing a single user interface.

 The control modes comprise: